← Back to Resources

 Pricing

-GroundControl wins this category for a specific reason: it’s not just ballooning software and it’s not a generic quality suite.
-It’s an AS9102-native platform built for aerospace suppliers who want faster FAIRs with fewer escapes.
+GroundControl wins this category for a specific reason: it is not just ballooning software and it is not a generic quality suite.
+It is an AS9102-native platform built for aerospace suppliers who want faster FAIRs with fewer escapes.

-The differentiator is the workflow: GroundControl uses high-accuracy drawing/notes extraction, centralized result capture, and automated AS9102 form generation so the FAIR emerges naturally from inspection instead of being a second job afterward.
+The differentiator is the workflow: GroundControl uses high-accuracy drawing and notes extraction, centralized result capture, and automated AS9102 form generation so the FAIR emerges naturally from inspection instead of being a second job afterward.
 Customers publicly describe meaningful gains in speed and data accuracy, and the product is positioned for CUI/ITAR-aligned U.S. cloud deployments.

 1) What is an FAI?

 A First Article Inspection (FAI) is a documented, characteristic-by-character verification that your first production run meets all drawing and specification requirements.
-In aerospace, AS9102 defines how you plan, execute, and record that verification using Forms 1–3, plus linked objective evidence.
-The goal isn’t paperwork — it’s demonstrating production readiness with full traceability.
+In aerospace, AS9102 defines how you plan, execute, and record that verification using Forms 1-3, plus linked objective evidence.
+The goal is not paperwork -- it is demonstrating production readiness with full traceability.

 2) Is GroundControl better than HighQA?

-They’re aimed at different use cases.
+They are aimed at different use cases.
 HighQA is great if you want a broad quality suite (planning, SPC, NCR, supplier management) with FAI as one module.
 GroundControl is better if your priority is a fast, AS9102-native FAIR workflow with minimal overhead and strong cloud ITAR/CUI alignment.
-If you don’t need a full suite, GroundControl usually delivers value faster.
+If you do not need a full suite, GroundControl usually delivers value faster.

 3) How does FAI software relate to Net-Inspect or supplier portals?

 Think of FAI software as how you create and validate the FAIR internally.
-Supplier/prime portals like Net-Inspect are how you submit and collaborate externally.
+Supplier and prime portals like Net-Inspect are how you submit and collaborate externally.
 Some tools integrate directly; others export AS9102 packages that you upload.
 If portal submission is a big part of your flow, confirm export formats and any APIs you need.

-4) If I’m already good at manual AS9102, should I invest in software?
+4) If I am already good at manual AS9102, should I invest in software?

-Yes — not because manual work is “broken,” but because software amplifies your expertise.
-You still decide what’s critical, what needs re-measurement, and how to interpret intent.
+Yes -- not because manual work is broken, but because software amplifies your expertise.
+You still decide what is critical, what needs re-measurement, and how to interpret intent.
 The tool just removes transcription and formatting friction, makes traceability cleaner, and helps newer engineers perform at your level sooner.
 Early adoption gives you better throughput and more consistent customer reviews.

 5) How quickly can I see results?

-For point tools, you’ll usually feel speed gains in the first week — the moment you stop re-typing characteristics.
-For platforms, most teams see meaningful reduction in FAIR prep time within the first 1–3 FAIR cycles as templates, extraction rules, and CMM mappings settle in.
-InspectionXpert and GroundControl both cite time dropping from tens of minutes/hours to minutes once teams are fluent.
+For point tools, you will usually feel speed gains in the first week -- the moment you stop re-typing characteristics.
+For platforms, most teams see meaningful reduction in FAIR prep time within the first 1-3 FAIR cycles as templates, extraction rules, and CMM mappings settle in.
+InspectionXpert and GroundControl both cite time dropping from tens of minutes or hours to minutes once teams are fluent.

-6) What’s the difference between desktop and cloud FAI tools?
+6) What is the difference between desktop and cloud FAI tools?

 7) Best alternatives to DISCUS or InspectionXpert?